-This module will enable you to explore and understand issues in journalistic film criticism in their historical, cultural and institutional context, thereby assisting you in the writing/production of your own reviews for specified outlets and audiences.
+This module is designed to enable you to explore and develop an understanding of issues in journalistic film criticism in their historical, cultural and institutional context, with the aim of assisting you in the writing and production of your own reviews for specified outlets and audiences.

 Journalism and Literature (Option)

-This module explores the relationship between literary production and different genres of journalism through detailed case studies of significant writers including Daniel Defoe, William Hazlitt, George Orwell, George Sand, Dorothy Parker, Truman Capote, Hunter S Thompson, Ernest Hemingway and Arundhati Roy.
+This module aims to explore the relationship between literary production and different genres of journalism through detailed case studies of significant writers including Daniel Defoe, William Hazlitt, George Orwell, George Sand, Dorothy Parker, Truman Capote, Hunter S Thompson, Ernest Hemingway and Arundhati Roy.

 Law and Institutions

-All aspects of law relating to the media with some focus on issues in science.
-This challenging module uses real case studies and up-to-date research to provide you with an understanding of the framework within which the industry operates, and the ethical dilemmas involved.
+This module is designed to examine all aspects of law relating to the media with some focus on issues in science.
+This challenging module uses real case studies and up-to-date research to provide you with the opportunity to develop an understanding of the framework within which the industry operates, and the ethical dilemmas involved.

-This module provides you with a basic appreciation of systems of power, covering national and local government structures and institutions with a further emphasis on those related to decision making in the sphere of science.
+This module seeks to provide you with a basic appreciation of systems of power, covering national and local government structures and institutions.

 MA Journalism - Final Project or Dissertation

-Students spend the final semester during the summer on self-directed learning, having already decided on the form of media product that they will produce.
-Each person is allocated their own tutor for support and guidance.
-This final project provides an opportunity to research and make an in-depth study of the student’s chosen subject.
-Whatever the platform for delivery, this is a challenging piece of long-form journalism that will attract the interest of future employers and prove that the student can achieve a truly high standard, reflective investigation and product at Masters level.
+The Final Project or Dissertation module consists of either a dissertation, portfolio of articles, radio or television documentary or chapters for a book or webpages.
+You are expected to spend the final term during the summer on self-directed learning, having already decided on the form of media product that they will produce.
+You will be allocated your own tutor for support and guidance.
+This final project provides an opportunity to research and make an in-depth study of your chosen study area.

 Research and Professional Placement

-You will be able to take up a work placement in one or several different media organisations of your choice and receive prior guidance, together with career advice.
-Tutors will help with research of the employment market, arrange international, national or local work placements and support students as they build their individual career profile, CV and work experience.
+On this module, you are expected to take up a work placement in one or several different media organisations of your choice.
+The module provides prior guidance, together with career advice.
+Tutors will help with research of the employment market, help to arrange international, national or local work placements and support you as you build an individual career profile, CV and work experience.

-This module also provides methodological understanding, support and advice on the final project.
-You will then prepare a presentation and a written proposal for a dissertation, a documentary project, or a portfolio of articles.
+This module also provides the opportunity to develop a methodological understanding and to receive support and advice on the final project.
+You will then be expected to prepare a written proposal for a dissertation, a documentary project, or a portfolio of articles.

 Specialist Reporting and Production

 In this module students decide on a specialist subject area, study the nature of correspondents’ work in their chosen field, and also prepare longer 'feature' pieces aimed at specifically targeted audiences.
-Writing and research skills are relevant to all media platform.
+You also have the opportunity to create your own web content.